-- With a diverse campus community—minorities make up 52 percent of the student body—Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation and a Hispanic-Serving Institution.
+- Diversity is at the community’s core with a population that mirrors Texas.
+Minorities make up 53 percent of the student body.
+A Hispanic-Serving Institution, Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation.

-- Dynamic Austin is a short drive away.
+- The dynamic cities of Austin and San Antonio are a short drive away.

-Faculty and students engage in broad and diverse research, including cancer prevention, nanotechnology, water research, green energy, and archaeology.
+Students gain hands-on, career-building experience in STEM fields like cancer prevention, nanotechnology, green energy, and archaeology.
 Undergraduates often have the opportunity to work one-on-one with professors on research projects across disciplines.
 Faculty members are known for establishing themselves as mentors to students, encouraging them to go further than they could have imagined.

 Texas State students find their place among more than four hundred student organizations.
 Sixteen men’s and women’s teams compete at the NCAA Division I level, with the Texas State Bobcats competing in the Sun Belt Conference in the Football Bowl Subdivision.
 From the rustic vistas of Round Rock to the tree-covered hills of San Marcos and the pristine San Marcos River, Texas State enjoys beautiful backdrops for research and recreational opportunities.